ganong-noel/pandemic_ui_public/issue_506_data_editor/README.md

 does not need to be done to replicate results since the results of this parameter search are saved in the replication code.

-The JPMCI code is not included and should not be considered for runtime estimates or memory requirements.
+Data for the python scripts are not included and should not be considered for runtime estimates or memory requirements.

 ## Description of programs/code